sri-arjuna/SWARM/docs/First Steps.md

 On some occasions it was not possible for compatibility reasons.

 For 100% single task scripts, SWARM is best placed in something like _$HOME/bin\[/SWARM\]_.
-For projects that contain multiple scripts, I recomend to place SWARM inside the project directory.
+For projects that contain multiple scripts, I recomend to place SWARM inside the project directory (or create a symlink to its location).

 Whatever you do, unless the script is invoked by **swarm**, the **SWARM** directory must be in the same directory as the executed script.